sodafoundation/architecture-analysis/specs/capri/DNS_Resolution_Proposal_in_Hotpot.md

 format of this field should be exactly like `127.0.0.1:8088`.
 All Hotpot internal services should include it and also it should be configured properly.
 * DnsEndpoint: indicates the external IP and endpoint which the server would expose to other services.
-Normally the `DnsEdnpoint` should be the same with `ApiEndpoint`, but in K8S condition it should be the format like `FQDN`.
+Normally the `DnsEdnpoint` should be the same as `ApiEndpoint`, but in K8S it should be the format like `FQDN` (such as `apiserver.default.svc.cluster.local`).

 ### K8S related
-In this design, some manifests (see [here](https://github.com/opensds/opensds/tree/18c9088053bd99aa363182cbc582e2e232361a74/install/kubernetes)) are added under `install/kubernetes` folder, and `README.md` provides a tutorial how to install OpenSDS on an existing Kubernetes cluster.
+In this design, some manifests (see [here](https://github.com/opensds/opensds/tree/18c9088053bd99aa363182cbc582e2e232361a74/install/kubernetes)) are added under `install/kubernetes` folder, and `README.md` provides a tutorial on how to install OpenSDS on an existing Kubernetes cluster.

 ### Istio related
 In this design, some manifests (see [here](https://github.com/opensds/opensds/tree/18c9088053bd99aa363182cbc582e2e232361a74/install/kubernetes/istio-networking)) are added under `install/kubernetes/istio-networking` folder.

 ### Data model impact
 This design would have some impact on Hotpt global configure definition: